Internetwork Packet Exchange: Node number

-The node number is used to address an individual computer (or more exactly, a network interface) in the network.
-Client stations use its network interface card MAC address as the node number.
+The node number is used to address an individual computer (or more exactly, a network interface) in the network; hosts have a 48-bit node address, which is by default set to the 6 bytes of the network interface card MAC address.

 The value FF:FF:FF:FF:FF:FF may be used as a node number in a destination address to broadcast a packet to "all nodes in the current network".

 Socket number

 The socket number serves to select a process or application in the destination node.

 The presence of a socket number in the IPX address allows the IPX to act as a transport layer protocol, comparable with the User Datagram Protocol (UDP) in the Internet protocol suite.